 Supply chain and logistics planning is challenging, especially during times of uncertainty or growth.

-Outsourcing fulfillment to a logistics partner like ShipBob can help you worry less about the planning and management, so you can focus more time on business growth.
+Outsourcing fulfilment to a logistics partner like ShipBob can help you worry less about the planning and management, so you can focus more time on business growth.

-With ShipBob on your side, you have access to expertise, technology, and the fulfillment infrastructure to help optimize your supply chain, from inventory management to inventory distribution, to establishing a shipping strategy.
+With ShipBob on your side, you have access to expertise, technology, and the fulfilment infrastructure to help optimise your supply chain, from inventory management to inventory distribution, to establishing a shipping strategy.

 Consumer expectations are always increasing, competition is rising, forecasting is challenging, and logistics and customer acquisition costs can be expensive.
 To deliver orders fast and inexpensively, you need to have inventory in stock.

 Tracking inventory velocity over time involves being able to monitor best-sellers and stay ahead of production — even as demand changes.
 To connect your upstream manufacturing activities with your downstream sales, ShipBob lets you:

 - Set reorder points for each SKU, especially those with a high inventory turnover rate, so that you can get more inventory in time to prevent stockouts.